saugatapaul1010/ML-Ops-Azure-Pipelines/README.md

 # ML-Ops-Azure-Pipelines
-Fresh upload for the end to end ML-OPs pipeline using Azure.
+Fresh upload for the end to end ML-Ops pipeline using Azure.